-The City Council serves as the policy-making body in the City, with its members elected to represent the community and to concentrate on policy issues that are responsive to citizens’ needs.
-Council takes the leadership role to interpret the wishes of the community and provides for the general welfare of the community through programs, services and activities.
+City Council serves as the policy-making body for the City.
+Its members are elected to represent the community and concentrate on policy issues that are responsive to citizen needs.
+Council takes a leadership role in interpreting the wishes of the community and providing for its general welfare through programs, services, and activities.

-The City Council is composed of the Mayor and six council members elected at large.
-The Mayor is the presiding officer of the City Council and is recognized as the head of the city government for all ceremonial purposes.
-The vice mayor of Council presides over Council meetings in the absence of the Mayor.
-The City Council has the power to appoint the city manager, adopt the budget, authorize the issuance of bonds and appoint members of all boards and commissions.
+City Council is composed of the mayor and six council members elected at large.
+The mayor is the presiding officer of the City Council and is recognized as the head of city government for all ceremonial purposes.
+The vice mayor of Council presides over Council meetings in the absence of the mayor.
+City Council has the power to appoint the city manager, adopt the budget, authorize the issuance of bonds, and appoint members of all boards and commissions.

 The Mayor and each Council member must be a citizen of the United States, qualified voter of the State of Ohio and have resided for at least one year within the corporate limits of the City of Powell.